- About us

 Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-Personal information concerning health requires higher levels of protection.
-We need to have further justification for collecting, storing and using this type of personal information.
+Sensitive Personal information, such as ethnicity, religion, sexual orientation, and physical and mental health requires higher levels of protection.
+We need to have further justification for collecting, storing, and using this type of personal information.
 We may process this personal information in the following circumstances:

 Less commonly, we may process this type of personal information where it is needed in relation to legal claims or where it is needed to protect your interests (or someone else's interests) and you are not capable of giving your consent, or where you have already made the personal information public.